ckurau/naive-mean-reversion/README-nmr.md

 - All parameters, logic, and metrics live in `backtest_nmr_lib.py` only
 - To change any parameter, edit `backtest_nmr_lib.py` — `backtest-nmr.py` does not need touching
 - `walkforward.py` also imports from `backtest_nmr_lib.py`
-- The silent divergence risk from previous sessions (where both files had to be kept in sync manually) is eliminated
+- The silent divergence risk from previous sessions is eliminated

 ---